BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![testing from user stories](documentation/Testing/testing-11-a.png) Review Form:
-Users also can choose the stars rate for their satisfication.
+Users also can choose the stars rate for their satisfaction.
 ![testing from user stories](documentation/Testing/testing-11-b.png)

 + *I want to be able to see my review and delete it.*